nixworks/public/news/2010/10/24/index.md

 ##### President of Ecuador
 ### [President of Ecuador Rafael Correa rejects leniency towards police officers who protested against being stripped of their bonuses, stating on radio that "this will tear us apart as a society". ](/news/2010/10/24/president-of-ecuador-rafael-correa-rejects-leniency-towards-police-officers-who-protested-against-being-stripped-of-their-bonuses-stating-o.md)
-_Context: Rafael Correa, President of Ecuador, protested against being stripped of their bonuses_
+_Context: President of Ecuador, protested against being stripped of their bonuses, Rafael Correa_

 ##### China
 ### [China and Bangladesh want green technology free of cost.
 Hasan Mahmud held a meeting with global warming negotiators in the UNFCCC climate talks and chairman of National Development and Reform Commission of China Xie Zhenhua. ](/news/2010/10/24/china-and-bangladesh-want-green-technology-free-of-cost-hasan-mahmud-held-a-meeting-with-global-warming-negotiators-in-the-unfccc-climate-t.md)
-_Context: China, Hasan Mahmud, green technology, pro- and anti, Bangladesh, Xie Zhenhua, UNFCCC, National Development and Reform Commission_
+_Context: National Development and Reform Commission, Hasan Mahmud, China, Xie Zhenhua, pro- and anti, green technology, UNFCCC, Bangladesh_

 ##### Nwoya
 ### [At least 21 people died and a dozen more seriously injured in a bus accident in Nwoya district, northwestern Uganda. ](/news/2010/10/24/at-least-21-people-died-and-a-dozen-more-seriously-injured-in-a-bus-accident-in-nwoya-district-northwestern-uganda.md)